 Fix the Court’s recommendations to fix the act are as follows:

-– In the first section of the statute, “sexual harassment” should be added to the definition of what constitutes misconduct, and Supreme Court justices should be included in the definition of who is a “judge” in this statute.
+– In the first section of the statute, “sexual harassment” should be added to the definition of what constitutes misconduct (currently, it’s not specifically mentioned), and Supreme Court justices should be included in the definition of who is a “judge” in this statute, much as they are in the recusal statute.

-– Any determinations made by the chief judge and the judicial council should be made public unless a majority of the council votes against publication due to privacy or due process concerns.
+– Any determinations made by the chief judge and the judicial council should be made public (currently, they can remain private) unless a majority of the council votes against publication due to privacy or due process concerns.

 – If a judge is punished for misconduct by censure, that should not potentially remain private, as the statute allows.